 ASUN spicy goat meat

-Asun spicy goat meat, is roasted skin-on, goat meat sauteed in onions and pepper—plenty of onions and hot pepper.
-It is a delicacy from the western part of Nigeria commonly served at parties as finger food (small chop, hors d’oeuvre).
+Asun spicy goat meat is roasted goat meat with the skin intact, sauteed in onions and pepper, plenty of onions and hot pepper.
+It is a delicacy from the western part of Nigeria commonly served at parties as finger food (small chop, petit four).

 Another good thing about making asun at home, besides having as much as you want is, you can control the amount of pepper used.
 Those party cooks I believe have armour plated tongues.

 The pepper and onions are supposed to be more raw than cooked.
 Your aim is to warm them through with the meat and not really to fry them, so they remain fresh.